jbayer/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 #### Network

-To deploy Terraform Enterprise on VMWare you will need to create new or use existing networking infrastructure that has access to not only the S3 bucket, the PostgreSQL instance, and the Vault server, but also any infrastructure you expect to manage with the Terraform Enterprise server.
+To deploy Terraform Enterprise on VMware you will need to create new or use existing networking infrastructure that has access to not only the S3 bucket, the PostgreSQL instance, and the Vault server, but also any infrastructure you expect to manage with the Terraform Enterprise server.
 If you plan to use your Terraform Enterprise server to manage or